The Story So Far

-Create a video and you could get an extra $3,000 for college.
+Create a video or digital posts and you could get an extra $1,000 for college.
 The only requirements are that you are a senior in high school heading off to college in the fall.
-Be sure to review all of the video criteria and requirements before creating your masterpiece.
+Be sure to review all of the criteria and requirements before creating your masterpiece.

 Team up for Schools